 2020 was when the world went remote, and since then, there has been no looking back.
 With more and more businesses relying on the internet for their daily activities, data breaches have risen due to inadequate measures.
-During that time, it has been estimated that the average cost of data breaches has increased to $4.24 million — the highest in 17 years!
+During that time, it has been estimated that the average cost of data breaches has — the highest in 17 years!
 The primary reasons are cloud migration and compromised employees' credentials that eventually allow hackers to access a company’s network.
 This only shows how important it is to use a cyber security framework and put processes in place to protect your business.

 That being said, what exactly is a cyber security framework?

 It’s basically a set of guidelines put down to protect the company’s virtual assets.
 Security frameworks work on guiding principles from the top security advisors and organizations in the world.
 But they can be modified based on the assets and requirements of the organization

 Now, let’s get into the specifics of why you need a cyber security framework and how it can help your business.

 Why Does Your Business Need a Security Framework?